 We can scratch that “wine bottle” number off of your to-do list right now.
-This is your definitive answer to just how much wine you need to have at your wedding – and that takes into account your “fun” Uncle Bob and “really fun” Aunt Joan who seem to always have a glass in their hands no matter the occasion.
+This is your definitive answer to just how much wine you need at your wedding– and that takes into account your “fun” Uncle Bob and “really fun” Aunt Joan who seem to always have a glass in their hands no matter the occasion.

 Follow these formulas and getting the right amount of wine for your wedding will be the least stressful wedding number you’ll deal with during all your wedding prep.

 The formula for how much wine to buy for a dinner party works out to about one bottle per person.
 The math for how much wine to buy for your wedding is a little bit different, and thankfully you end up needing less wine for your wedding.

 Here’s the formula:

 So for example, let’s say that you have 100 guests:

 100 divided by 2.5 is 46.5 bottles of wine, so 47 bottles is the number you’ll need.